eda-ricercatore/gulyas-scripts/notes/deadlines.md

 "Finish your Ph.D.!
 Finish your [term deleted] Ph.D.!!!"
 \- Mr. Erik King, during the last conversation that we had at Sbisa dining hall on December 10, 2018.
 He graduates with his Masters later that week.

+Fix mathematical proof for paper and implement processor subsystems.

 ##	Machine Learning-centric

 + AAAI, AAAI Conference on Artificial Intelligence